banna360/banna360/README.md

 - 🔭  I’m currently working for iHorizone with Ooredoo Project
 - 🌱  I’m currently learning everything 🤣
-- 👯  I’m looking to collaborate with other content creators
+- 👯  I’m looking to collaborate with other open source developers
-- 🥅  2020 Goals: Contribute more to Open Source projects
+- 🥅  2020 Goals: Contribute more to Open Source projects and WordPress
 - ⚡  Fun fact: I love to play games like PUBG and COD, I am a night rider of GhostRider PUBG broup